 Carole Rey is a French photographer who lives and works in the Netherlands.
 Her photos have been published in Under the Gum Tree, an American Library Arts Magazine, and in her book Metamorphosis.
 Her work has been exhibited throughout Europe and received a silver medal at the Prix de la Photographie de Paris for her series Hemicrania-Disambiguation.
 Inspired by ikebana, the classical art of Japanese flower arranging, Carole considers herself a visual poet who in her work embraces the complexity, contrasts, diversity, and beauty of flowers and natural light.

-Guido Klumpe, a German photographer, explores abstract, minimalist, and street photography.
-Born with a significant congenital visual impairment, his perception of the world is unique.
-Guido views cities as complex urban landscapes, filled with shapes, colors, light, and reflections.
-Employing perspective, a distinct point of view, and the whimsy of chance in the time-honored tradition of street photography, he constructs a "stage" where passers-by become central figures.
-Through his art, Guido illuminates the enigma and absurdity of urban spaces while uncovering their concealed beauty.
-His photography has garnered numerous international awards and enjoys extensive publication and exhibition across Europe.
+Guido Klumpe, a German photographer, delves into abstract, minimalist, and street photography.
+Despite being born with a significant congenital visual impairment, he offers a uniquely perceptive view of the world.
+Guido perceives cities as intricate urban tapestries, rich with shapes, colors, light, and reflections.
+Employing perspective, a distinct viewpoint, and the spontaneity inherent in street photography, he crafts a "stage" where passers-by take center stage.
+Through his art, Guido sheds light on the mystery and absurdity of urban landscapes while revealing their hidden beauty.
+His photography has earned numerous international accolades and enjoys widespread publication and exhibition throughout Europe.

 Jake Salyers is a photographer who lives and works in Brooklyn, New York.
 He won the prestigious World Nomads International Photography award and traveled to Oman to explore and capture the historic town of Muscat, its spectacular architecture and arid desert, and its fascinating culture.
 It was travel that first attracted him to photography and the excitement that comes from exploring new places.